8th C Al-Andalus: Invasion

 The closest source we have that mentions the invasion is an anonymous Latin prose work known as the (Mozarabic) Chronicle of 754 (after the date of the last event recorded in it).
 It says that after raids that had gone on for a while, the Arab governor of North Africa --Musa ibn Nusayr-- sent over an invading army under Tariq (ibn Ziyad) in 711.
 In the meantime Roderic –who had rebelliously usurped the Visigothic throne in 711— was fighting a civil war with his Visigothic enemies.
 At news of Tariq's landing, Roderic gathered his followers and engaged the invaders at an unidentified spot called the “Transductine promontories” (behind Tarifa, around Medina Sidonia, along the banks of the Guadalete river have all been suggested).
 Roderic was killed in the ensuing battle.

 Musa himself then crossed into the peninsula and moved on Toledo, destroying everything as he went.
-After beheading a number of noblemen, with the connivance of Oppa (Witiza’s brother), Musa continued northward as far as Zaragoza, burning, torturing and butchering as he went.
+After beheading a number of noblemen, with the connivance of Oppa (Witiza’s brother), Musa continued northward as far as Zaragoza, burning, torturing and killing as he went.
 After this, the Moors set up their capital in Córdoba.

 Recalled to Damascus by the caliph, Musa took with him captives and large quantities of booty.
 On his departure, he left the country under the command of his son, Abd al-Aziz, who managed, during his three years in power, to extend control over virtually all the peninsula.
 Abd al-Aziz married Roderic’s widow, but was assassinated in 715 by his own men, suspicious that he planned to set up an independent kingdom in Spain.

 Despite the expressions of horror at the invasion, what is perhaps surprising is that the chronicler’s attitude to the Moors is generally even handed.
-Musa and one or two others are heavily criticised, but others are praised for bringing peace to the land.
+Musa and one or two others are heavily criticised as "pitiless" and "deceitful", but others are praised for bringing peace to the land.
 Perhaps this is because the chronicler does not evaluate the leaders in religious terms, but according to their contribution to political life.
 Nor does he question their legitimacy as governors.
 The chronicler also refrains from talking about the invaders’ religion, and does not call them Muslims, or infidels or pagans; rather he refers to them in ethnic terms: Arabs (Arabes), Moors (Mauri), Saracens (Saraceni).

 By 720, the chronicler adds, all the lands of the Visigoths had fallen under Muslim rule and the Moors had crossed the Pyrenees into the south of France.